ravi-prakash1907/CaterApp/README.md

 ![Python minimum version](https://img.shields.io/badge/cater-1.1-blue)

 # ✉️ Description
 CaterApp is a cross remote device data sharing tool created for sharing files in a quick and secured manner.
-It is aimed to integrate this tool with several more features including providing an User Interface.\
+It is aimed to integrate this tool with several more features including providing a User Interface.\
 The _version 1.1_ of the CaterApp currently works with **command line interface** i.e. **CLI**.

 ## 💥 What's so exciting ?
 CaterApp comes with a range of fantastic features for you:
-1. Share **any** type of file including large videos and compressed documents.
+1. Share **any** type of file, including large videos and compressed documents.
 2. You can choose as much files as you want.
-3. Keeps you updated with the files i.e. being shared in realtime.
+3. Keeps you updated with the files, i.e. being shared in real time.
-4. Also you displays the size of files (in bytes).
+4. Also, it displays the size of files (in bytes).
 5. Tells the **speed** at which the data got delivered and a lot more...

 # 📌 Installation